runonbitcoin/walleteering/guide/03-owner.md

 ## The owner() method

-First we'll implement the `owner()` method.
-Your mission is to **provide a address that is fixed and unique for each app**.
+First, we'll implement the `owner()` method.
+Your mission is to **provide an address that is fixed and unique for each app**.
 Run will use this address to assign new jigs.
 Let's break it down:

 > *provide an address*